Are freshmen required to live on campus?

 Students do not have to move out for any break within the academic year, aside from Christmas Break.
 Students wishing to stay over Christmas Break, must pay a winter intersession fee and sign a winter intercession contract.
 Students may leave items locked in thier rooms over the break, but a fee will be assessed if a student needs to re-enter their room during break.

 NOTE: Summer intersession requires a separate housing contract.

 How do visitations work?
 Opposite sex visitations?

 The front desks monitor guests, especially of the opposite sex.
 Opposite sex visitors must be out of the room by midnight Sunday-Thursday and 1 a.m.
 Friday-Saturday.
-Any failure to cooperate will result in consequences such as community service on campus, a fine, etc. If they are staying overnight, they must be checked in and approved.
-Any guest that is the same sex is allowed to stay as long as your student AND their roommate can agree upon it.
+Any failure to cooperate will result in consequences such as community service on campus, a fine, etc. If guests are staying overnight, they must be checked in and approved.
+Any guest that is the same sex is allowed to stay as long as the student AND their roommate can agree upon it.
 Visitors can stay up to three consecutive days at a time, but you will need to let your RA and roommate know and have permission to do so.

 What if my roommate and I are not getting along?

 Roommates having difficulties should consider contacting their RA for roommate mediation.
 The RA will sit down with the roommates and help them to determine a possible solution for any ongoing problems.
 If that is unsuccessful, students may contact their Hall Director for further mediation.
 If no compromise can be reached then the students are welcome to apply for a room change.
 If granted, a $100 fee is charged to the student requesting the room change.
 Room change forms are found on OrgSync, under Forms, or by clicking here.

 What if something in my room needs repair?